oracle/graal/substratevm/Logging.md

-# Logging on Native Image
+# Logging in Native Image

 Out of the box, Native Image supports logging using the `java.util.logging.*` API.